- BOOKS »

 There is not one but two colloquial German expressions for the lack of proper goodbyes, and since each culture deems its own mannerisms superior to those of its neighbors, these expressions are both badmouthing Germany’s neighbors.

 One is “sich auf Französisch empfehlen”, probably an import of the English “to take French leave”, dating back to the 18th century prejudice that the French left celebrations without saying goodbye.
 Of course, the French call this practice “filer à l’anglaise” (“to leave English style”).

 The second expression “den polnischen Abgang machen” (“to make a a Polish departure”) relates to Germany’s eastern neighbor, and I wouldn’t be surprised if in Polish they call it “to leave German-style”.

 Shaking The Chimney Sweep’s Hand Brings Good Luck

 In a time when most of Europe heated their houses with hot coals or wood you could see chimney sweeps everywhere.
 Traditionally dressed in an all black suit with golden jacket buttons and a black top-hat their job was to clear the soot and ash from chimneys.

-It is not quite clear why in Germany the “Schornsteinfeger” is considered an omen of good luck to such a degree that just seeing one will bring you good fortune for the whole new year, especially if you walk up to one and shake his hand.
+It is not quite clear why in Germany the “Schornsteinfeger” is such a great symbol of good luck that just seeing one will bring you good fortune for the whole new year, especially if you walk up to one and shake his hand.

 According to some sources this superstition may be connected to the historical importance of chimneys in general, for without them you couldn’t cook or heat.
 The chimney sweeper, by clearing the creosote from the inside of the chimneys restored “luck” to the house, plus he prevented houses from catching fires.
 And don’t we all prefer our dwellings in a non-burning state?